jetlime/BSP05_Subtyping_Session_Tool/README.md

 ### Run it

-Execute the python script *SessionSubtypingTool.py*, located in the *Final_SubTyping_Session* folder.
+Execute the python script *SessionSubtypingTool.py*, located in the *Subtyping-Checker-Extension* folder.

 ```bash
 python3 SessionSubtypingTool.py